mkgrgis/bytea_exif/README.md

 from a;

 -- Some other data
-with a as ( -- download picture from internet as `bytea` data select text_to_bytea(content) img from http_get('http://moscowparks.narod.ru/_ph/58/61261130.jpg') )
+with a as ( -- download a picture from internet as `bytea` data select text_to_bytea(content) img from http_get('http://moscowparks.narod.ru/_ph/58/61261130.jpg') )